Validating an input on keypress instead of on change in Blazor

 }

-While this works well, the validation occurs when the input loses the focus:
+While this works well, validation only occurs when the input loses focus:

-The <InputText> component uses the onchange event to bind the value, and so, to trigger the validation.
-This event is fired when the user commits the element's value.
-For a text input this means when the element loses focus.
-When you use the @bind directive, you can set the event to use.
-However, the InputText component doesn't expose another event.
-Let's try with a raw <input> element, so we can use the oninput event to bind the value:
+The <InputText> component uses the onchange event to bind the value and trigger validation.
+This event fires when the user commits the element's value, which for a text input means when the element loses focus.
+While the @bind directive lets you specify which event to use, the InputText component does not expose an alternative event.
+Let's try with a raw <input> element so we can use the oninput event instead:

 Razor